hfoffani/pddl-lib/README.md

 ### Who do I talk to? ###

-For any doubt or inquiry post an issue or tweet me at [@herchu](http://twitter.com/herchu)
+For questions or requests post an issue here or tweet me at [@herchu](http://twitter.com/herchu)